Leitemfa/DTMM_reproducible/README.txt

 This folder contains all information needed to reproduce the numerical and case study analyses in Mao and Ma (2020) (https://arxiv.org/abs/2008.00400).
-Please refer to "acc_form.pdf" for the details and instructions to reproduce the analyses.

 The folder "data" contains all the real datasets used in the paper.